Gavitron/pkmn-swsh-automation-tools/README.md

 **This repository has been tested using an Arduino Pro Micro, an Arduino Uno R3 and Teensy++ 2.0.**

+## Compiling and Flashing
-#### Compiling and Flashing onto the Arduino Pro Micro on OSX
+### Compiling and Flashing onto the Arduino Pro Micro on OSX
 download & install [AVR CrossPack](https://www.obdev.at/products/crosspack/index.html)

-clone this repo:
+clone this repo.
+LUFA has been included as a git submodule, so cloning the repo must be done with the --recursive flag.
 `git clone https://github.com/Gavitron/switch-automation-tools.git --recursive`

 compile everything
-`make repeater`
+`make`

-flash the hex file onto the pro micro
+flash a hex file onto the pro micro
 `avrdude -patmega32u4 -cavr109 -P/dev/tty.usbmodem* -b57600 -D -Uflash:w:repeater.hex`

-#### Compiling and Flashing onto the Teensy++ 2.0
+### Compiling and Flashing onto the Teensy++ 2.0
 Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
 For Linux, follow their instructions for installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
 For Windows, you will need the [latest AVR toolchain](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers).
 See [this issue](https://github.com/LightningStalker/Splatmeme-Printer/issues/10) and [this thread](http://gbatemp.net/threads/how-to-use-shinyquagsires-splatoon-2-post-printer.479497/) on GBAtemp for more information.
 (Note for Mac users - the AVR MacPack is now called AVR CrossPack.
 If that does not work, you can try installing `avr-gcc` with `brew`.)

 LUFA has been included as a git submodule, so cloning the repo must be done with the --recursive flag.

-will put LUFA in the right directory.

 Now you should be ready to rock.
-Open a terminal window in the `pkmn-swsh-automation-tools` directory, type `make`, and hit enter to compile.
+Open a terminal window in this directory, type `make`, and hit enter to compile.
 If all goes well, the printout in the terminal will let you know it finished the build!
 Follow the directions on flashing `wattsfarmer.hex`/`masterballs.hex`/`repeat-a.hex`/`wildareabreeding.hex`/`releasebox.hex` onto your Teensy, which can be found page where you downloaded the Teensy Loader application.

 #### Thanks